fermyon/developer/content/api/hub/sample_redirect.md

 ---

-A nice litte app to create shortlinks, and generate QR codes.
+A nice little app to create short links and generate QR codes.

 The sample has an api, an admin UI (html), a component to redirect, and uses an external component to generate QR codes.